When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What If My Baby Doesn’t Drop?

-How Can I Make My Baby Drop?
+How Can I Encourage My Baby to Drop?

 FAQs

-Does Baby Dropping Mean Head Is Engaged?
+Does Baby Dropping Mean the Head Is Engaged?

-Does Baby Move More Once Dropped?
+Does the Baby Move More Once Dropped?

-How Long After Baby Drop is Labor?
+How Long After the Baby Drops Will Labor Start?

 The Bottom Line